Ken Spencer Science Park

 There’s Something for Everyone

-There’s something for everyone at the Ken Spencer Science Park!
-Community members can watch daily live stage shows from the Observation Deck outside on our Environmental Trail, take in the natural beauty of the revitalized wetlands, or watch the bike counter count the hundreds of cyclists that pass by each day.
+We offer something for everyone at the Ken Spencer Science Park—without admission!
+Watch daily live stage shows from the Observation Deck outside on our Environmental Trail, admire the natural beauty of the revitalized wetlands, or learn about species benefiting from our new Pollinator Pathway.

 The Ken Spencer Science Park would not be possible without the generous support of: